abdulaleem2000/Food-Donation-App/README.md

 # Food-Donation-App
-Project Title:
-Food donation app.
-The app will contain adds which helps to earn money and you can buy this app to remove adds.
-Target Audience:
-People who do charities and restaurant owners.

 Project Description:
 This food donation app will provide restaurants a chance to share their excess food with poor people instead of wasting the food.